 To offset our carbon footprint, which cannot be further reduced, we have elected to be Carbon Responsible and invest in local carbon reduction and conservation projects.

 Starting in 2012, Nimmo Bay presented a unique incentive to hunters in British Columbia.
 The Bullets for Binos program offered the opportunity to trade in a coveted license to trophy hunt a Grizzly bear for a bear viewing trip for 2 people to Nimmo Bay!
-Since the inception of this offer, Nimmo Bay has collected over 10 tags, effectively saving as many bears and changing the perception of the hunters involved.
+We collected over 10 tags, effectively saving as many bears and changing the perception of the hunters involved.

-We are excited to announce that after years of lobbying, the British Columbia government has banned trophy hunting of Grizzly bears province-wide.
+After years of lobbying, the British Columbia government banned trophy hunting of Grizzly bears province-wide.
 Nimmo Bay played a pivotal role in rallying public support for the ban.